MykolaMorhunCR/test/README.md

 | User click 'Enable' button| User redirected to App settings screen, where he can set permissions for this App  |
 | User gives permission for accessing Photos and returns to the App| App restarted, permissions set, user can upload photos |

-No permissions given before case
+No permissions given before case:

  | Action| Expected result |
 | ------ | ------ |